reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 ## Configuring a Kafka Client

 We should have a Kafka server running on our machine.
+If you don't have Kafka setup on your system, take a look at [Kafka quickstart guide](https://kafka.apache.org/quickstart).
 Once we have Kafka server up and running, Kafka client can be easily configured with Spring configuration in java or even quicker with Spring Boot.
 Let us start by adding spring-kafka dependency to our pom.xml

 ```
 <dependency>